Index Match in Google Sheets (2 Simple Examples + Guide)

 With this in mind, you can see that XLOOKUP is a better option than VLOOKUP simply because you can arrange your data any way you like and still receive your desired result.

 Although there are a few other add-ons you will be able to find on Google, these have proven to be the most efficient ones.
-One may seem to be better than the other, all work great in their own way.
+One may seem to be better than the other, but all work great in their own way.

 Frequently Asked Questions

-Is VLOOKUP better than INDEX MATCH?
+Is VLOOKUP Better Than INDEX MATCH?

-If you’re wondering if the VLOOKUP function is superior to INDEX MATCH?
-The answer is no, Google Sheet INDEX MATCH is far superior: It is never slower than VLOOKUP and can be significantly faster.
+INDEX MATCH is often considered to be the better option.
+It is never slower than VLOOKUP.
 It returns a reference rather than a value, allowing us to use it for a variety of purposes.
-It makes no difference where the result array is in relation to the lookup array.
-However, to each their own.
-Some people find the INDEX MATCH formula Google Sheets harder to understand and get a hang of, even though it is much faster and far more flexible.
+It also makes no difference where the result array is in relation to the lookup array.

 Can You MATCH 2 INDEX?